 In 1979, the Lu-Lu Belle and her crew were leased to run Columbia Glacier Tours between Valdez and Whittier.
 For the next 6 years Captain Fred and Admiral Megan wholesaled the boat out to a couple of large tour companies, continuing to run tours between Valdez and Whittier.

-In 1985, Captain Fred bought some property and built an office on Kobuk Drive in Valdez.
-When 1986 came around he was ready to operate on his own doing Columbia Glacier and Wildlife Cruises with his family.
-He has run all of his own cruises since 1979 and has logged 5,097 Columbia Glacier cruises.
+In 1985, Admiral Megan and Captain Fred bought some property and built an office on Kobuk Drive in Valdez.
+When 1986 came around Captain Fred was ready to operate on his own doing Columbia Glacier and Wildlife Cruises with his family.
+He has run all of his own cruises since 1979 and has logged 5,241 Columbia Glacier cruises.
 His enthusiasm for sharing Prince William Sound with his guests is readily apparent as he shares his wealth of information and stories in a lively narration.
 He often goes off the beaten path looking for everything that swims and flies.

 Over the years the Lu-Lu Belle has undergone a number of changes.
 The greatest change was the addition of 10 feet to the stern in 1999.
 This operation once again involved a Naval architect, Rick Etsell, approval by the U.S. Coast Guard, a new stability test and recertification by the Coast Guard as a 75 foot boat.